COMPLETE GUIDE • UPDATED JANUARY 2026

 LEGAL STATUS

-Is Travel Insurance Required for Thailand?
+Do I Need Travel Insurance for Thailand?
+Legal Requirements

 Let’s start with the legal facts: